“I love my kids more than molten chocolate cake with vanilla ice cream. But it’s amazing how lonely motherhood can be”

 Read more: http://www.mommyish.com/2011/06/07/mom-is-the-loneliest-number/#ixzz3YKCvCI9F

 That was the first sentence I read after typing “Feelings of isolation as a mother” into Google.
 I maybe could not have put it better myself.
-One night, 7 months into pregnancy, I begged Shane to find me a molten chocolate cake on his way home from work, you know the lava cake type of chocolatey goodness, as if that was something he could just swing by Kroger to get.
+One night, 8 months into pregnancy, I begged Shane to find me a molten chocolate cake on his way home from work.
+You know, the lava cake type of chocolatey goodness, as if that was something he could just swing by Kroger to get.
 I knew that cake would fix everything.
 It would ease the ache of tired legs.
 It would make the finish line feel within reach.
 It would make the fears of the future melt away.
 Now… I have an abundance of “molten chocolate cake” in the form of toothless grins, chunky baby thighs, kisses and cuddles, and the deepest most rewarding sense of purpose and fulfillment….and I’ve never felt more alone.

 Shane has been on a new fitness kick.
 He’s been feverishly working out, obsessively watching fitness YouTube videos, and watching his diet.
 At first I was happy for him.
 Fitness is so important to him, but I’m jealous.
 While he’s perfecting his body, I’m surrendering mine…to creating a human, to birth, to breastfeeding.
 Then, once my sweet baby no longer needs my body, I’ll do it all again.
 I wanted to see him succeed, but the more he talked about it, the more his enthusiasm infected me.
 We bought a jogging stroller and I started jogging again.
 I’ve always been a fairly consistent runner.
 It felt amazing to hit the pavement again…until I longed for the freedom to actually swing BOTH of my arms.
 It sounds simple and dumb, but I think running was always just about getting lost for me.
 Shutting my brain down and just going, but when you’re pushing your baby in a stroller it doesn’t work that way.
 Motherhood doesn’t work that way… When the little one is in tow, there’s no such thing as absent minded downtime.
 Praise the Lord that babies take naps, except for in the midst of the 4 month sleep regression when they don’t.
 In fact… They don’t sleep at all…You don’t sleep at all.
 You don’t exercise.
 You don’t veg out.
 You don’t sit down.
-You don’t know how to talk to anyone about it…You loose your mind.
+You don’t know how to talk to anyone about it…You lose your mind.

 I’ve turned to Google as if she were my best friend.
 We share horror stories about just how freaking hard it is to be a new mom.
 Except she’s Google.
 My dark circled eyes cry for support, and she calculates which articles are most relevant to my cries for help.
 For some reason real women are afraid to admit just how hard it was and IS for them.
 When we admit our struggles, we are met with our worst fears…reactions that we are somehow not as good at being a mother as we had hoped.